cycneuramus/deceptimeed/.github/README.md

 ```

 > [!NOTE]
-> The structure of the JSON data doesn't matter since the parser extracts any strings representing valid IP addresses.
+> The structure of the JSON data doesn't matter since the parser will extract any strings representing valid IP addresses.

 ______________________________________________________________________